-- Four (04) isolates of Cholerae probable non 01 & non 0139, packaged and to be shipped to NICD - S. Africa for further testing. - Provision of adequate clean and safe water, especially in the cholera outbreak and high-risk locations. - Accelerate RCCE interventions at POC and Malakal town. - Finalize the cholera response plan and budget for resource mobilization. - Provide a designated ambulance to support the referral of cholera cases. - Identify and train safe and dignified burial (SDB) teams. - Training of mobile sanitation community committee on basic sanitation topics and messages prior to general clean-up campaign to maintain clean environment. - Coordination with MSF on WASH NFI distribution targeting the affected cases after discharge.
+- Follow up on 4 Isolates shipped to NICD-South Africa. - Provision of adequate clean and safe water, especially in the cholera outbreak and high-risk locations. - Accelerate RCCE interventions at POC and Malakal town. - Finalize the cholera response plan and budget for resource mobilization. - Provide a designated ambulance to support the referral of cholera cases. - Identify and train safe and dignified burial (SDB) teams. - Training of mobile sanitation community committee on basic sanitation topics and messages prior to general clean-up campaign to maintain clean environment. - Coordination with MSF on WASH NFI distribution targeting the affected cases after discharge.